simonambridge/RTFAP2/README.md

 These samples demonstrate that full, ad-hoc search on any of the transaction fields is possible including amounts, merchants etc.
 We will use queries like this to build the ReST interface.

-<h2>Querying Data Using A ReST Web Interface</h2>

-A ReSTful web interface provides an API for calling programs to query the data in Cassandra.

-The code for this is in the restRTFAP directory provided in the repo.

-To use the web service, use the example url’s supplied - these will return a json representation of the data using the ReST service.

-## ReST API with Node.js and D3
+## Querying Data Using A ReST API with Node.js and D3

 The sample queries are served by a web service written in Node.js.
 The code for this web service is provided in the repo.
+ReST Web Interface

+A ReSTful web interface provides an API for calling programs to query the data in Cassandra.

+The code for a this is in the restRTFAP directory provided in the repo.
+You will use a web browser interface to run the queries.

+Use the example url’s supplied - these will return a json representation of the data using the ReST service.

 ### Install Node
 On my Mac Node I used brew to install node: